 Apple’s Popularity in China Increasing with The Spread of 4G LTE Networks

-Apple has gradually been increasing its market in China and it has now grown to such an extent that there is a 6 percentage point increase of people from china who want to upgrade to the latest iPhone, up to 75% from 69% of a year back!
-This US have also increased by 9 percentage points to come up to 38%, but it pales in front of the Chinese.
+Apple has gradually been increasing its market in China and it has now grown to such an extent that there is a 6 percentage point increase of people from China who want to upgrade to the latest iPhone, up to 75% from 69% of a year back!
+This US has also increased by 9 percentage points to come up with 38%, but it pales in front of the Chinese.
 This year Apple also released the iPhone in China at almost the same time as the rest of the Western World and hence it has somewhat compensated the low adoption rates of the new iPhones.

 With the development of 4G services in China, people are ready than ever to use 4G enabled phones and iPhones have captured their imaginations!
 In a market survey by Kantar, 42% of people in China plan on purchasing an iPhone, a jump up from the 27% that Kantar estimated a year ago.

 Apple has priced the new iPhone’s at a price point in India that is to an extent ridiculous!
 The whole we have covered it in detail, let’s just suffice to say that alienating the country that is touted to be the next big consumer market for smartphones isn’t always the best plan.
 While the exclusivity has served them well till now, India is a different ballgame altogether, and Apple may just have tripped up this time.

 In other countries as well, especially in US, China, and Australia, Apple is expecting people will jump to iPhone 6s and iPhone 6s Plus despite the increase in the price.
 However, compared to predecessors of ‘S’ range of iPhone 6 and unlike India, the prices are increased modestly.